Alfredo Mejía

-Alfredo Antonio Mejía Escobar (born 3 April 1990) is a Honduran professional footballer who plays as a midfielder for Greek Super League club Levadiakos, whom he captains, and the Honduras national team.
+Alfredo Antonio Mejía Escobar (born 3 April 1990) is a Honduran former professional footballer who played as a midfielder.

 Club career

 Mejía had a spell at the reserves of Italian side Udinese before spending two years at Real C.D.
 España.
 He joined F.C.
 Motagua for the 2012 Clausura championship.

 He had a spell at French side Monaco in 2009 and was rumored to join the Seattle Sounders FC after the Sounders sent scouts over to Honduras.

-On 29 January 2016, Xanthi officially announced the signing of Honduran defensive midfielder, who was recently released from Marathón.
+On 29 January 2016, Xanthi officially announced the signing of the Honduran defensive midfielder, who was recently released from Marathón.

+In July 2025, Mejia announced his retirement from football, becoming a sports manager for Kalamata’s youth academies in the United States.

 International career

 Mejía played at the 2007 FIFA U-17 World Cup, 2009 FIFA U-20 World Cup and the 2012 Summer Olympics.

 Mejía made his senior debut for Honduras in a January 2011 UNCAF Nations Cup match against Costa Rica and has, as of January 2013, earned a total of 15 caps, scoring 1 goal.
 He has represented his country at the 2011 UNCAF Nations Cup as well as at the 2011 CONCACAF Gold Cup.

+In the 2011 National Team appearance for Honduras, Mejia scored a goal.
+He appeared on the National Team in 2011, 2012, 2015, 2016, 201, 2018, 2021, and 2022.